My nine must have WordPress plugins for book promotion and site security

 I have tried so many of them over the years and was almost always disappointed or even upset at the site damage some could do.

-I stumbled on Social Warfare about a year ago, and at last, I found a social sharing plugin that not only works but is super fast and clean.
-I run the free version on some of my sites and the paid version on others.
+I stumbled on Social Pug about a year ago, and at last, I found a social sharing plugin that not only works but is super fast and clean.
+I run the free version on my sites and it works perfectly.